-Participants in 2014 came from a variety of counties, including Chile, Democratic Republic of Congo, France, India, Israel, Italy, Japan, Mexico, New Zealand, Portugal, Republic of Korea, Romania, South Africa, Turkey, and the United Kingdom.
+Participants in 2015 came from a variety of counties, including Albania, Brazil, Chile, China, France, Germany, Mexico, New Zealand, Nigeria, Portugal, Republic of Korea, Spain, Sweden, and the United Kingdom.

 Through the years, Introduction to Research for International Young Academics has attracted participants from many counties, including: